-For the past twenty-eight years I have had conversations with several men and women who have spent a decade or more in the public school system, giving of their love, energy, and talents.
-Every time I listen to their expressions of disappointment, disenchantment, and exhaustion, I am reminded of my own experiences as a highly motivated public school teacher who gave my creativity and inspiration to the students I loved.
+For more than thirty years I have had conversations with men and women who have spent a decade or more in a school system (public or private), giving of their love, energy, and talents.
+When I listen to their expressions of disappointment, disenchantment, and exhaustion, I am reminded of my own experiences as a highly motivated school teacher who gave my creativity and inspiration to the students I loved.

-Many teachers have considered using their talents outside of the public school system but feel trapped with few options, and even though my history-teacher friend was struggling for many years, he hung in there until he had thirty years of service so that he could have a decent pension.
+Many teachers have considered using their talents outside of teaching but feel trapped with few options, and even though my history-teacher friend was struggling for many years, he hung in there until he had thirty years of service so that he could have a decent pension.
 Most considered his move very practical, and it was for him, as it is for many dedicated but very tired and disappointed teachers.

 Many people come to a crossroads in their lives where they want to change their line of work and try something that would be more healthy and sustainable for them, their family, and for the world.
 Should they take a leap in faith and try something outside of the mainstream or should they be practical and continue as they have for so many years because at least they would have guaranteed income?